scality/s3utils/README.md

 otherwise eligible noncurrent versions if the object's current version is a delete marker (also removes the delete marker)

+* **DELETED_BEFORE**: cleanup only objects whose current version is a delete marker older than this date, e.g. setting to "2021-01-09T00:00:00Z" limits the cleanup to objects deleted before Jan 9th 2021.
+    Implies `ONLY_DELETED = true`

 * **HTTPS_CA_PATH**: path to a CA certificate bundle used to authentify the S3 endpoint